Brittany Bowe: Early life

 Bowe was born in Ocala, Florida, to Michael and Deborah Bowe (née Starr), and grew up practicing several sports from an early age, including basketball and soccer.
 At the age of 2, she would give dribbling exhibitions at halftime of college basketball games.
 Though making it to a statewide under-13 boys travel team in soccer, she gave that sport up, because of overlapping seasons with basketball.

 She attended the Trinity Catholic High School in Ocala, and then Florida Atlantic University in Boca Raton, where she played basketball for the Florida Atlantic Owls.
 She graduated in 2010, majoring in sociology and social science.
-Bowe has shared that she is a lesbian and began dating ice hockey player Hilary Knight in 2022.

 Inline speed skating

-In 1996, at the age of 8, Bowe tried inline skating.
-She competed at increasingly higher levels, ultimately participating in world championships from 2002 to 2008, where she won 32 medals altogether, 11 of which came in senior championships.
+In 1996, at the age of 8, Bowe began inline skating.
+She competed at increasingly higher levels, ultimately participating in world championships from 2002 to 2008, where she won 32 medals altogether.
+At the senior level, Bowe made her debut at the 2008 World Inline Speed Skating Championships in Gijón, Spain, where she was selected for the U.S. national team after qualifying at the 2008 Inline Speed Skating National Championships in Colorado Springs, Colorado.

+Bowe is a 13-time medalist at the World Single Distances Championships (four gold, four silver, and five bronze).
+She has won medals four times at the World Sprint Championships (two gold, one silver, one bronze).
+Beyond the world championships, Bowe represented the United States at the 2007 Pan American Games in Rio de Janeiro, where she won a gold medal in the combined sprint event in roller sports.

+After the 2008 world championships in inline speed skating, Bowe shifted focus to her basketball career, playing as a point guard for the Florida Atlantic Owls.
+Watching former inline skating contemporaries Chad Hedrick and Heather Richardson compete at the 2010 Winter Olympics, she was inspired to transition to speed skating and moved to Salt Lake City in 2010 to pursue the sport full time.